ced2anglia/ssouk_web/docs/How_to_merge_with_git.md

     git checkout my_topic_branch
     git push origin my_topic_branch

-This should create a new branch under origin and now the repo should have three
+This should create a new branch under origin and now the repo should have two
-branches: master, dev and my_topic_branch
+branches: master and my_topic_branch

 To check your local branch is online just do

     git branch -a

-It's always a good idea to merge this thing back into `dev` ASAP and remove the branch from the repo.
+It's always a good idea to merge this thing back into `master` ASAP and remove the branch from the repo.

 Merge following the Scenario (i) and then remove the branch online